vincentcartillier/MCTS/README.md

 print(resultDict.keys())  # currently includes dict_keys(['action', 'expectedReward'])
 ```

-See [naughtsandcrosses.py](mcts/example/naughtsandcrosses.py) for a simple example.
+**Examples**

-See also [connectmnk.py](mcts/example/connectmnk.py) for an example running a full game bewteen two MCTS agents.
+You can find some examples in this repository:

-## Slow Usage
+* [naughtsandcrosses.py](mcts/example/naughtsandcrosses.py) is a minimal runnable example

-//TODO
+* [connectmnk.py](mcts/example/connectmnk.py) is an example running a full game between two MCTS agents.

 ## Collaborating